jumpnow/jumpnowtek-site/_posts/2018-01-24-Odroid-C2-Systems-with-Yocto.md

 This script will partition an SD card with the single partition required for the boards.
 The script leaves a 4 MB empty region before the first partition for use as explained below.

-Insert the microSD into your workstation and note where it shows up.
+Insert the microSD or eMMC with adapter into your workstation and note where it shows up.

-[lsblk][lsblk] is convenient for finding the microSD card.
+[lsblk][lsblk] is convenient for finding the device.

 For example